 HOW DOES IT WORK?

-The collaborative law process is authorized by and described at Family Law Code Section 2019 Its subpart (b) defines it as “the process in which the parties and any professionals engaged by the parties to assist them agree in writing to use their best efforts and to make a good faith attempt to resolve disputes related to family law matters as referenced in subdivision (a) on an agreed basis without resorting to judicial intervention.”
+There is another form of the collaborative process authorized and defined at Family Law Code Section 2019 Its subpart (b) as “the process in which the parties and any professionals engaged by the parties to assist them to agree in writing to use their best efforts and to make a good faith attempt to resolve disputes related to family law matters as referenced in subdivision (a) on an agreed basis without resorting to judicial intervention.”
+If judicial intervention is needed, local court rules require that you must replace your old attorneys with new ones.

 WHAT ARE THE ADVANTAGES?